Baseball333/Types-Operators-and-Expressions/README.md

 Tenth Commit:
 There are instances in which enum is mentioned and executed in a program.
 If not all values are specified the progression continues from the previous specified value.
 The following file is an example.
+.
 Eleventh Commit:
 The file is written in an enumeration constant which describe Unix escape sequences and the progression of a Gregorian year.

 Twelfth Commit:
 This file describes declaration.

+Thirteenth Commit:
+In C a declaration is completed by a variable.
+A declaration also specifies a type and also contains a list of one or more types.
+Variables can be distributed among declarations, and a variable can be initialized for computation.